 Clopidogrel, otherwise known as the brand Plavix®, is a popular antiplatelet medication in long-term care pharmacy.
 Pharmacogenetics is a pertinent topic related to clopidogrel because clopidogrel is a prodrug, a type of medication that must be metabolized through the cytochrome P450 system before it becomes an active medication.

-If a resident’s cytochrome P450 enzyme system is not functioning at its expected level, this will result in metabolism variations when processing clopidogrel, which ultimately means the medication may not be metabolized to the necessary active form.
 Basically, we could be administering the medication to a resident exactly as ordered, but the body may not be reacting to it the way we expect.
 Pharmacogenetics would allow us to know if a resident’s cytochrome P450 system is functioning as expected prior to prescribing the medication.
-Warfarin, popularly known as Coumadin®, is another key example.

 Warfarin has a number of potential interactions with both foods and other medications.
 In addition, warfarin can also be very difficult to stabilize in some residents.
 The difficulty in stabilization could be caused by two different situations.